 Fair value accounting is applied for all financial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
-At December 31, 2018 and 2017, the carrying amount of prepaid expenses and other current assets, accounts payable and accrued liabilities approximated their estimate fair value due to their relatively short maturities.
-Management believes the terms of long term debt reflects current market conditions for an instrument with similar terms and maturity, therefore the carrying value of the Company's debt approximated its fair value.
+At December 31, 2019 and 2018, the carrying amount of prepaid expenses and other current assets, accounts payable and accrued liabilities approximated their estimate fair value due to their relatively short maturities.
+Management believes the terms of its long term debt reflect current market conditions for an instrument with similar terms and maturity, therefore the carrying value of the Company's debt approximated its fair value.